In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: Derivation of an explicit first-order TTL model

 With the information from the previous sections, we can now replace the generic TTL model from \Cref{Eq:gen_ttl_complete} with an explicit one:

 This model was previously published in \cite{Houba2022-Estimation,Paczkowski2022} for $\alpha \in \eta,\theta,\phi$ and the \gls{LAI}, and is extended here to include the \gls{TMI} TTL and TM jitter.

 This model is strictly valid only if applied to estimate TTL in a single link or in \gls{TDI}, or if used to fit TTL noise in \gls{TDI} variables.
-Yet it is, strictly speaking, not valid for the individual interferometers.
-The model is based on several assumptions which are described in detail below. \paragraph*{1.
+It is based on several assumptions, out of which the first two are not valid for the individual interferometers.
+These assumptions are described in the following. \paragraph*{1.
 One coefficient per total jitter \gls{DOF}:} Each total jitter degree of freedom (i.e.\ $\alpha_\text{MO/RX}, \alpha_\text{MO/TM}$ for the LAI and TMI, respectively), is scaled with one coupling coefficient, rather than an individual coefficient per contributing jitter degree of freedom ($\alpha_{\text{MO}ij}, \alpha_{\text{SC}i}^{\text{MF}ij}, \alpha_{\text{TM}ij}$).
 This is a major assumption, which should only be made if the noise in a single link or in \gls{TDI} is being modeled.
 This will be discussed further in \Cref{Sec:Implicit-Assumptions+Implications}.

 \paragraph*{2.
 Lateral jitter coupling is not modeled:} The model is usually applied only to angular jitter coupling, with the assumption that lateral jitter coupling is negligible.
 We follow this assumption for the moment and discuss it further in \Cref{Sec:Implicit-Assumptions+Implications}, where we extend the model to include lateral jitter coupling explicitly.
 Please note that the model above (\Cref{Eq:Complete_model_not_subst_simple}), could of course be interpreted for lateral jitter coupling by summing $\alpha$ additionally over $y,z$.
 However, to evaluate the resulting model, the mapping of SC lateral jitter into MF is needed, which we have not defined yet and postpone to \Cref{Sec:Implicit-Assumptions+Implications}.